 It’s tough being on a waitlist, mainly because you are being asked to continue to wait.
 While this can be both confusing and frustrating, we hope this decision leaves the door open for you to continue considering W&M. This being said, we encourage you to fully explore the other universities that have offered you admission, and to submit an enrollment deposit by the May 1 deadline.

 If you remain sincerely interested in W&M, you can accept your spot on our waitlist by completing the online form linked in your decision email.

-What then?
+What happens next?
 As stated above, we encourage you to focus your immediate attention on exploring those schools that have offered you admission.
 Knowing how impressive your application was, we have no doubt that you have many great options.
-If, after doing that, you still remain interested in W&M, you are welcome to email your regional dean with any updates, as well as a note of continued interest, in mid-to-late April.
-This note of continued interest does not have to be an extensive essay (you’ve already written enough of those with your actual applications), but should convey why you are interested in W&M and why you see yourself thriving as a member of our community.
+If, after doing that, you still remain interested in W&M, you are welcome to email your regional dean with any updates, as well as a note of continued interest, starting in early-to-mid April.
+This note of continued interest does not have to be an extensive essay (you’ve already written enough of those for your actual applications), but should convey why you are interested in W&M and why you see yourself thriving as a member of our community.